SteavenGamerYT/Website/content/posts/bye-windows.md

 https://boisterous-toffee-60cc83.netlify.app/ultimate-linux-gaming-guide

 ## Ending
-So to end this up, This is my Laptops
+So to end this up, This is my Laptops.

 ### Gaming Laptop
 ![gaming-laptop-screenshot](/images/2023/bye-windows/gaming-laptop-screenshot.png)